 Master's degree (M.A., MHS, MPH) required.

-A senior technical expert in at least one of these technical areas (HIV/AIDS, malaria, GHSA, family planning), gender and youth; with sufficient understanding of all these areas to direct integrated, collaboration and coordination efforts
+Technical expertise in at least one health-related area (HIV/AIDS, malaria, GHSA, family planning), gender or youth; with sufficient understanding of all these areas to direct integrated, collaboration and coordination efforts

 Familiarity with USAID administrative, management, compliance, and reporting systems is essential as well direct experience managing a USAID-funded project is preferred

 Excellent skills and experience interacting with U.S. government agencies including Missions

 Excellent organizational, analytical and oral and written communication skills in English and French